chrisfrank/audite/README.md

     python3 -m audite todo.db
     ```

 Done!
-Now any process can INSERT, UPDATE, and DELETE from your DB as usual, and
+From now on, any process can `INSERT`, `UPDATE`, and `DELETE` from your
-audite's triggers will log these operations as [change events](#event-schema)
+database as usual, and audite's triggers will store the results as [change
-in the `audite_changefeed` table.
-All (and only) committed transactions will
+events](#event-schema) in the `audite_changefeed` table.
+All (and only)
-appear in the history.
-You only need to apply audite once per database/schema.
+committed transactions will appear in the change feed.

 ## Modfying data and querying the change feed